 Last time we ran this, we received a little under 1,200 book proposals.
 That vast pile took a lot of reading, mostly in our spare time.
-Of those, however, a good 300 were rejected pretty much immediately, as they broke the rules.
+Of those, however, a good 300 were rejected pretty much immediately, because they broke the rules.

 We want novels